jkap/excuse/readme.md

 ## What is this?

-Excuse is an easy to use wrapper around The BOFH Excuse Server for generating excuses quickly and easily!
+Excuse is an easy to use excuse generator!
+Server down?
+Use Excuse to buy some time for a fix!

 ## How do I use it?

-`gem install excuse`
+    gem install excuse

-`excuse`
+    excuse

 And it's that easy!